Hindsight Learning for MDPs with Exogenous Inputs: MDPs with Exogenous Inputs

-For more intuition, consider the model under various values of $k$: \begin{itemize} \item \textbf{Case $k = T$}: Here we assume that $\bfxi$ is an arbitrarily correlated process and $\S = \X \times \Xi^{T}$ so that $s_t = (x_t, \bfxi_{< t})$. \item \textbf{Case $k = 1$}: Here we assume that $\bfxi$ process evolves according to a $1$-Markov chain.
+For more intuition, consider the model under various values of $k$: \begin{itemize} \item \textbf{Case $k = T$}: Here we assume that $\bfxi$ is an arbitrarily correlated process and $\mathcal{S} = \X \times \Xi^{T}$ so that $s_t = (x_t, \bfxi_{< t})$.
+An example of this is VM allocation, where exogenous VM requests are highly correlated across time~\citep{hadary_protean_2020}. \item \textbf{Case $k = 1$}: Here we assume that $\bfxi$ process evolves according to a $1$-Markov chain.
 The state space factorizes as $\X \times \Xi$ where $\X$ is the endogenous space and $\Xi$ is the exogenous space.
 The current state is $s_t = (x_t, \xi_{t-1})$, and the state updates to $(f(s_t, a_t, \xi_t), \xi_t)$ where $\xi_t$ is drawn from the conditional distribution given $\xi_{t-1}$.
 A representation of the causal diagram under this setting is in \cref{fig:causal_diagram}.
-This setting has been considered previously in the literature in \cite{dietterich_discovering_2018,mao_variance_2019} as an \emph{input driven MDP}. \item \textbf{Case $k = 0$}: Here we have that $\S = \X$.
-After taking an action based $a_t$ based solely on $x_t$ we transition to $x_{t+1} = f(x_t, a_t, \xi_t)$ with $\xi_t$ sampled independently from an unknown distribution $\PXi^T$.
+An example of this is bin-packing, where it is typically assumed that jobs arrive according to a Markov chain. \item \textbf{Case $k = 0$}: Here we have that $\mathcal{S} = \X$.
+After taking an action $a_t$ based solely on $x_t$ we transition to $x_{t+1} = f(x_t, a_t, \xi_t)$ with $\xi_t$ sampled independently from an unknown distribution $\PXi^T$.
 The previous variable $\xi_t$ can be either observed or unobserved.
-We will see that this setting is equivalent to the typical MDP model with different assumptions on the underlying dynamics and rewards. \end{itemize}
+An example of this is inventory control or newsvendor models, where the demand is typically assumed to be i.i.d. across periods. \end{itemize}